TopoSimplify/plugin/readme.md

 }
 ```

-A point as input should look like this:
+A point GeoJSON string as input should be on one line, like this:

 ```json
 {"type": "Feature", "geometry": {"type": "Point", "coordinates": [125.6, 10.1]}, "properties": {"name": "Dinagat Islands"}}
 ```

-OR
+or only the geometry part of the GeoJSON:

 ```json
 {"type": "Point", "coordinates": [125.6, 10.1]}
 ```

-Multipoint versions of the above are also accepted.
+Multipoint versions of feature/geometry are suported

 ```json
 {"type": "MultiPoint", "coordinates": [[10.0, 40.0], [40.0, 30.0], [20.0, 20.0], [30.0, 10.0]]}